zoidz123/zoidz123.github.io/docs/flow-price.md

 Prices are retrieved live from DFlow auctions, where market makers compete by bidding into auctions to win rights to fill orders of a specific token pair.

-Order flow pricing will be an integral part of the [DFlow Public Dashboard](public-dashboard.md), which will be released soon.
+Order flow pricing will be shown like stock prices and be an integral part of the [DFlow interface](wallet-dashboard.md).
 Crypto brokerages can also take advantage of live public order flow prices to make calculations on what that means for their existing order flow.